Cyberoctane29/CUO-On-Site-Internship--Retail-Store-Database-Evaluation-and-Optimization/README.md

-# Retail Store Database Evaluation Internship
+# Music Retail Store Database Evaluation Internship

 ## Overview
 This repository documents internship dedicated to evaluating a **retail store database**.
 The focus of this project was on refining the database structure, enhancing query performance, and ensuring data integrity in the music retail environment.
 The internship allowed me to delve into SQL, MySQL, and PostgreSQL and apply that knowledge to optimize real-world data management systems.